A quick and easy Horseradish Sauce made from pantry ingredients and perfect with beef.

-I always want horseradish sauce with roast beef.
-Always.1
+I always serve horseradish sauce with roast beef.
+Always.

-When I publish a new beef roast recipe, like Tuesday’s Rotisserie Sirloin Roast or a Standing Rib Roast, I always add “serve with horseradish sauce!”
-But, until now, my horseradish sauce is embedded in one of my earliest recipes, Rotisserie Beef Tenderloin with Shallot Herb Butter and Horseradish Sauce.
-My sister-in-law asked me how to make it a few weeks ago.
-Trying to explain (and remember) where it was on the blog inspired me to break it out into its own recipe.
+When I publish a beef roast recipe, like my Rotisserie Sirloin Roast or Standing Rib Roast, I say “serve with horseradish sauce!”
+But, until now, my horseradish sauce was embedded in one of my earliest recipes, Rotisserie Beef Tenderloin with Shallot Herb Butter and Horseradish Sauce.
+Since I refer to this horseradish sauce so often, I'm breaking it out into its own recipe.

 Horseradish sauce is a mix of sour cream and prepared horseradish.
-When I say this is a recipe, I’m really stretching the definition of “recipe.”
+That's basically it, and that's why this sauce is barely a recipe.
 I use four store bought ingredients, all from my refrigerator or pantry.
 The instructions?
 Dump everything in a bowl and stir until it’s combined, then taste and add more horseradish if it needs it.
 Also, two of the ingredients are optional.
 If I have sour cream and prepared horseradish, I’m ready to make horseradish sauce.
 (Don't skip the mustard and pepper if you have them.
 They make the sauce more interesting.)